WuTheFWasThat/vimflowy/docs/storage/SQLite.md

 Check the settings menu again and you should see that the `Vimflowy server` option is already selected.

-You can try writing something and then inspect the SQLite file to be sure.
+You should also inspect the SQLite file in the `dbfolder` specified, and make sure it contains data.

 ## Backups